 Validation process

-After an I/O request is initiated: Data enters the block storage path, and an initial checksum is generated.
+After an I/O request is initiated: Data enters the block storage path and an initial checksum is generated.

 Error handling

-The system handles errors differently based on where the error occurs:
+Error handling differs based on where the error occurs:

 FAQ